Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Introduction

 \section{Introduction}

-Although not a primary focus among data practitioners, experimental design is critically important in addressing the current biomedical reproducibility crisis \cite{begley2015reproducibility, an2018crisis, munafo2022reproducibility}.
-Its significance, underscored by Ronald Fisher's pioneering work, is evident in the evolution of modern statistics \cite{yates1964sir}.
-In medical research, experimental design is essential in shaping studies that support the development and validation of new drugs and clinical treatments, especially in randomized clinical trials \cite{robertson2023response}.
-Beyond these trials, the sampling methods in national-representative studies like NHANES (National Health and Nutrition Examination Survey) profoundly affect the generalizability of clinical risk score models \cite{matabuena2022physical, matabuena2023distributional}.
+Scientific experimental design is a key factor contributing to the biomedical reproducibility crisis, as highlighted by several studies \cite{begley2015reproducibility,an2018crisis,munafo2022reproducibility}.
+Although some practitioners emphasize the importance of study design, its influence is often underestimated.
+The significance of robust experimental design dates back to Ronald Fisher’s pioneering work in statistics \cite{yates1964sir} and remains a central topic in modern statistical science, particularly in the context of dynamic and adaptive designs.
+In medical research, a sound experimental design is essential for developing and validating new drugs and clinical treatments, especially within randomized clinical trials \cite{robertson2023response}.

-NHANES exemplifies a well-designed study, renowned for its reliability and comprehensive data collection, monitoring disease prevalence and health habits in the U.S. Unlike other clinical studies, such as the UK Biobank, where individuals voluntarily participate, and the selection bias is prevalent \cite{swanson2012uk,bradley2022addressing}, NHANES employs a multi-stage complex design, drawing from a random sample of the U.S. This approach includes different hierarchical levels, like states and cities, and incorporates post-stratification techniques to minimize non-responder impact, enhance representativeness, and improve the efficiency of estimators.
+Moreover, survey sampling methods used in nationally representative studies—such as the National Health and Nutrition Examination Survey (NHANES)—greatly influence the generalizability of clinical predictive models \cite{matabuena2022physical,matabuena2023distributional}.
+NHANES, renowned for its reliability and comprehensive data collection, employs a multi-stage complex sampling design to select a representative sample of the U.S. civilian non-institutionalized population.
+This approach incorporates hierarchical selection stages—from states to cities—and applies post-stratification techniques to mitigate non-response bias and improve population representativeness, thereby enhancing the efficiency of statistical estimators.

-This intricate procedure ensures accurate conclusions, and enhance monitoring changes over time through various metabolic and physiological tests conducted in different periods.
-NHANES is a benchmark study, but the success of statistical analysis relies heavily on adopting methods that accommodate its experimental design.
+In contrast, other clinical datasets, such as the UK Biobank, often suffer from selection bias due to the voluntary nature of participant recruitment \cite{swanson2012uk,bradley2022addressing}.
+NHANES’s sophisticated experimental protocol, however, supports more reliable conclusions and serves as a benchmark for monitoring health behaviors in the U.S. population.
+The success of statistical analyses in such studies heavily depends on adopting methods that appropriately account for the underlying sampling design.